 Diagnosis of Psoriasis

 To diagnose psoriasis, your doctor usually examines your skin, scalp, and nails for signs of the condition.
-They may also ask questions about your health and history, such as whether you:
+They may also ask questions about your health and medical and family history, such as whether you:

 - Experience symptoms such as itchy or burning skin.